dimanikulin/fva/AUTHORHISTORY.md

 </br> </br>
 The reasons for incorrect and absent metadata are rather different - from not setting proper data on the device that takes the photos to the privacy issues.
 This resource [[22]](./REFERENCES.md) describes the metadata importance in more details and there is information about other reasons of incorrect and absent metadata.

-So I understood that Multimedia IR systems are not so effective without other tools, often called Multimedia Organizer.
+So I understood that Multimedia IR systems are not so effective without other tools, often called as Multimedia Organizers.

-Usually, thay provide automation for importing the new photo set into photo album that is not implemented feature in IR Multimedia systems.
+Usually, Multimedia Organizers provide automation for importing the new photo set into existing photo album and it is not implemented feature in IR Multimedia systems.
-Also It can identify and address some issues that shall be fixed before user starts searching the data using IR Multimedia system.
+Also they might identify and address some issues that shall be fixed before user starts searching the data using IR Multimedia system.
-But it should not implement any search function like search by emotions but it shall only support adding/fixing metadata at the import photo stage.
+But they do not implement any search function like search by emotions and it is expected.
+You can find [here](./MULTIMEDIAORGANIZERS.md) more information regarding Multimedia Organizers.
 </br> </br>

-You can find [here](./MULTIMEDIAORGANIZERS.md) more information regarding Multimedia Organizers.

-The available products on the market that help the end user to address those issues were checked.
-Those products were compared with the solution proposed.

- link to questionary
+Unfortunately I did not find a Multimedia Organizer that fully suited my needs (fixing problem metadata, working with digiKam and Synology etc.)
+That is why I created own product to cover my needs.